 The capital city of Cleveland is home to the Rock and Roll Hall of Fame, as well as the Playhouse Square Center, which is one of the largest performing arts facilities in the country.
 In addition, the Cleveland Orchestra is considered to be among the nation’s most prominent.
-The city also boasts an Aquarium, Science Center, Zoo, Museum of Art, Botanical Garden, and an indoor/outdoor market with more than 100 vendors.
+The city also boasts an Aquarium, Science Center, Zoo, art museum, and Botanical Garden.
+Locals love visiting the indoor/outdoor marketing with more than 100 vendors.

-Further down the toad, thrill seekers needn’t look further than Cedar Point Amusement Park in Sandusky.
-The park is the self-proclaimed Roller Coaster Capital of the World, with 18 of the twisting, turning rides to choose from.
+Further down the road, thrill seekers needn’t look further than Cedar Point Amusement Park in Sandusky.
+The park is the self-proclaimed Roller Coaster Capital of the World, with 18 twisting and turning rides to choose from.
 There’s something for every type of daredevil here: floorless coasters, classic wooden coasters, upside-down coasters and more.
 There’s even a water park, Soak City, that provides the perfect way to cool off on a hot day.

 For more wet ‘n wild fun, try one of several other water parks in the area.
 Castaway Bay, Great Wolf Lodge, and Maui Sands are just a few that are great for the whole family.
 And for a taste of nostalgia, pop into the Merry-Go-Round Museum, which offers a free ride for the price of admission!
 Animal lovers shouldn’t leave Sandusky without stopping at the Lagoon Deer Park, a petting zoo that allows visitors to feed the gentle creatures, along with goats and other furry friends.
 Grown-ups can head to Firelands Winery for a self-guided tour and tasting of their different varieties.

 Ever wanted to pose for a photo in front of a giant soup can?
 You’ll want to stop by the Campbell’s Soup Supply Co. in Napoleon, which has just that.
-While it’s a little bit of Route 6, it’s a true roadside oddity you don’t want to miss.
+While it’s a corporate site that is not open to visitors, the can is a true roadside oddity you don’t want to miss.